Personal life of Clint Eastwood: Relationship with Roxanne Tunis

 Biographer Marc Eliot wrote that Eastwood's wife Johnson may not have known about the baby at the time: "It is difficult to say for sure that she actually knew about the baby, although it would have been nearly impossible for her not to.
 Everyone on the set knew ... and it is simply too difficult to keep a secret like that when the mother and the illegitimate child live in the same small town, especially when that small town is Hollywood."
 The source for the 1989 Enquirer article that originally broke the story claimed Johnson was aware of Kimber's existence at all times and even met Roxanne Tunis in person when making an unannounced visit to the set of Breezy in 1972.
-Actress Barbara Eden, a onetime Rawhide guest star and witness to the affair with Tunis, said Eastwood and Johnson "...conducted a somewhat open marriage."
-Eastwood hinted as much in a 1971 interview, telling reporter Tim Chadwick: "We don't believe in togetherness."
+Actress Barbara Eden, a onetime Rawhide guest star and witness to the affair with Tunis, said Eastwood and Johnson "conducted a somewhat open marriage."
+Eastwood himself considered it something to return to for a rest.
+In an authorized 1971 profile in Screen Stars, columnist Tim Chadwick wrote that Eastwood and Johnson "kept their distance from each other most of the time" and had "stayed together by staying apart!"

-In 1992, Johnson granted a rare interview with biographer Douglas Thompson, talking generally about her ex-husband and his career, but had "no comment" when asked about Tunis.
+In 1992, Johnson granted a rare interview with biographer Douglas Thompson, talking in generalities about her ex-husband and his career, but refused comment when asked about Tunis.
 Neither Tunis nor any of her nine siblings have ever spoken to the media.
 However, sources close to the Tunis family agreed to be interviewed anonymously for McGilligan's book in the late 1990s.
-According to them, "Clint wanted to have a baby with his mistress. [...]
+According to them, Eastwood "wanted to have a baby with his mistress.
+[He] would often stroke Tunis' tummy and ask, 'How's my little Rowdy coming?'
 When she became pregnant, Clint was ecstatic."
 This directly contradicts the earlier Schickel biography of 1996, which spun the tale that Eastwood didn't even realize Tunis was pregnant until after Kimber had been born.